YiliangTracyZhang/lTWAS/README.md

 - The `N1` and `N2` arguments (optional) denote the sample sizes of the summary statistics files.
 If they are not provided, they will be inferred from the summary statistics files.

 - The `bfile` argument denotes the prefix of the `.bed/.bim/.fam` genotypic data file.
 Please provide only one file which contain the genomic region you are interested in.
+Larger sample size in reference panel can lead to better performance of the method. (such as UKBB)

 - The `chr` argument denotes the chromosome of the region.